This guide walks you through the various options available when creating line chart widgets from your spreadsheet data.

 When you're happy with your selection, click Create visualization.

-Edits to your source spreadsheet
+Refreshing your source spreadsheet

 If you need to make any edits to your spreadsheet you can manually refresh it from the bottom left corner of the screen.
 From here you can also switch to a different sheet.